collective/Products.PressRoom/README.txt

     Install in the usual way, by:

-   * Uncompressing Press Room in your Zope instances "products" directory
+   * Uncompressing Press Room in your Zope instances "Products" directory

    * Browse to your plone site --> site setup --> add/remove products